Building or renovating an outdoor deck

 Average size and cost of decks in Toronto

 Premium decks with full-service amenities similar to all-purpose outdoor entertainment areas range up to 2000 square feet in downtown Toronto but generally remain between 200 and 400 square feet.
 Deck size in downtown Toronto tends to be smaller but higher and multi-level averaging between 70 to 150 square feet.
-Cost range from $45,000 to $70,000, and near $130,000 to $180,000 when the deck sprawls and includes larger amenities, like a swimming pool.
-For general contractor, average deck size is in the range of 25 feet by 14 feet, resulting in total square footage of 250 square feet.
-Deck-building costs are highly variable, depending on factors such as decking materials, condition of the site, grade, number of deck and height, along with especial items like glass railings.
-Generally expect decking material costs around $25 to $35 per square foot for composites or tropical hardwood like teak.
+Cost ranges from $45,000 to $70,000, and near $130,000 to $180,000 when the deck sprawls and includes larger amenities, like a swimming pool.
+For general contractors, the average deck size is in the range of 25 feet by 14 feet, resulting in total square footage of 250 square feet.
+Deck-building costs are highly variable, depending on factors such as decking materials, condition of the site, grade, number of deck and height, along with special items like glass railings.
+Generally, expect decking material costs around $25 to $35 per square foot for composites or tropical hardwood like teak.
 Overall cost generally ranges from $30,000 t0 $39,000.

-Regardless of how much outdoor space you have, a deck brings the joy of expending you’re living and entertaining area.
+Regardless of how much outdoor space you have, a deck brings the joy of expanding you’re living and entertaining area.
 Understand the cost, timing, and material choices, and you’re being one step closer to your own patch of nature.